 Masks Are Medicine Contest rules, deadlines, themes/inspirations, judging criteria, recognition and tips are all online at masksaremedicine.org.

 As announced and launched by Governor Newsom on April 21, the Californians For All website intends to match Californians with safe volunteer opportunities so we can support our community.
 Volunteer opportunities include donating blood, checking on neighbors, delivering meals to seniors, and more.
 CLICK HERE for additional information, and to join.

 The City of Temecula has partnered with the American Red Cross to host a blood drive on September 8 from 10 a.m. to 4 p.m. at the Temecula City Hall Conference Center (41000 Main St).
 Participants must make an appointment before donating to prevent individuals from gathering.
 CLICK HERE to schedule your blood donation appointment today.

 Promenade Temecula has also partnered with the American Red Cross to host several blood drives in the old Sears building (40680 Winchester Rd).
-Upcoming blood drives will be held on August 12 and September 11.
+The next upcoming blood drive will be held on September 11.
 CLICK HERE for more information on this and other American Red Cross blood drives near Temecula.

 San Diego Blood Bank

 San Diego Blood Bank often partners with businesses throughout Riverside County (including those in Temecula, Murrieta and Winchester) to host mobile blood drives.
 CLICK HERE to search for upcoming drives closest to you.

 LifeStream Blood Bank

 Additional local blood drives are offered through LifeStream Blood Bank.
 CLICK HERE to search for a donation site nearest you, and to make an appointment online.